 “Have you not read that He who created them from the beginning made them male and female …” (Mat 19:4).

 True Christianity has always confessed that mankind is the creation of God, the work of His hands.
 To be truly human means to live according to the revelation, the way of life, instituted by our Creator God.
-Humanity is infused with an essential nature.
+Humanity is infused with essential nature.
 This nature is an existent reality established by God Himself and is shared in common by every human person.
-God Himself is the originator of human nature; in Him alone does it truly comprehend itself.
+God Himself is the creator of human nature; in Him alone does it truly comprehend itself.
 (Human nature was deformed and damaged by sin but subsequently restored and healed in Christ Jesus.
-Thus, when referring to human nature I am referring to its lofty purpose as revealed by God.)
+Thus, when referring to human nature I am referring to its lofty purpose as revealed and created by God.)

 Under the influence of Karl Marx, secular human ideology took a “leap” in its evolutionary process.
 He distilled (together with Engels) secularism to much of its current state.
-One of his major influences on modern thought is that every social, governmental, moral, religious, (and so forth) entity is but a structure, the result of external historical constructs (something akin to the evolutionary idea of “chance”); they are simply determined by the development of conditions.
-Everything, even possibly humanity itself, is but a result of these constructs and conditions.
+One of his major influences on modern thought is that every social, governmental, moral, religious, (and so forth) entity is but a structure which is the result of external historical constructs (something akin to the evolutionary idea of “chance”); they are simply determined by the development of conditions.
+Everything – even humanity itself – is but a result of these constructs and conditions.
 No essential value exists in anything; thus, nothing has innate substance which bears elemental created meaning.

-Besides the very obvious and glaring biological and physical realities of gender, Christianity teaches that gender, male and female, was established and created by God Himself in the very beginning, “From the beginning [He] made them male and female.”
-It is not an outside condition but an essential and intrinsic reality of existence for humanity.
+Besides the very obvious and glaring biological and physical realities of gender (one cannot alter chromosomes), Christianity teaches that gender – male and female – was established and created by God Himself in the very beginning.
+Christ Jesus Himself says, “From the beginning [He] made them male and female” (Matt.
+19:4).
+It is not an outside condition but an essential and inherent reality of existence for humanity.
+A person is from conception either male or female, this is immutable.
 Indeed, human nature is expressed in male and female.
 Both share the common nature of humanity and thus are equal (note: not egalitarian) in essence but vary according to their definitive expression in gender.
 Female is not male, and male is not female.
 One is not superior to the other.
-Each bears a unique expression, distinct from the other, within the greater common nature of humanity.
+Each bears a unique expression and role, distinct from the other, within the greater common nature of humanity.
 Here is God’s created diversity.